bhdouglass/fishtank/README.md

 ## Images

-The fish tiles are from [Kenney's game asset pack](https://kenney.itch.io/kenney-game-assets-2) and used under the [Creative Commons Zero, CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+The fish & ui assets are from [Kenney's game asset pack](https://kenney.itch.io/kenney-game-assets-2) and used under the [Creative Commons Zero, CC0](http://creativecommons.org/publicdomain/zero/1.0/).

 Other images are from [Font Awesome](http://fontawesome.io/).